 More recently, Sugimoto has turned his attention away from the camera - taking time to concentrate on his other passion, architectural design.

-Dioramas, In Praise of Shadow Portraits - a Series from Hiroshi Sugimoto
+Dioramas, In Praise of Shadow Portraits: A Series From Hiroshi Sugimoto

-Hiroshi Sugimoto's "Seascape" Series
+Hiroshi Sugimoto's Seascape Series

-Hiroshi Sugimoto's Series "Theaters"
+Hiroshi Sugimoto's Series Theaters

 Right before the Seascapes series, Sugimoto was working on a large project entitled Theaters.
-A collection of photographs focusing on drive-in movie theaters, famous American movie places and regular cinemas, Sugimoto used a 4x5 medium format camera combined with exposure times that lasted the entire length of the film being showed at the theater.
+A collection of photographs focusing on drive-in movie theaters, famous American movie places and regular cinemas, Sugimoto used a 4x5 medium format camera combined with exposure times that lasted the entire length of the film being shown at the theater.

 Sugimoto's Influence on Architecture